shreyagarwal7924/Memora/README.md

-# MEMORA - An Alzheimer Remediation App

-An award-winning project at HackBeanPot 2025!
-1st place for 'Leave No Trace - Social impact / sustainability'

-# Inspiration
-Our journey began with a simple belief: memories are worth holding onto.
-Inspired by my great-grandmother's experience with dementia, we envisioned a way to help families navigate the challenging road of memory loss.
-The hackathon's "Road Trip" theme perfectly captured our vision – using technology to revisit cherished moments and map out a personalized route through the past.

-# What it does
-Memora is a mobile app that acts as a personalized road map through memories, designed for individuals in the early to moderate stages of dementia and their families.
-Using personal family photos – snapshots from life's journey – Memora stimulates memory recall through engaging quizzes and a user-friendly interface.

-# How we built it
-Memora was built using React for the front end, leveraging Material UI for a user-friendly interface – designed to be easy to navigate, like a well-planned road trip.
-Supabase provided the secure data storage we needed to keep our memories safe.
-Key technologies included Framer Motion for engaging animations, Lucide React for beautiful icons, and React Draggable and React Image Marker for intuitive photo tagging.

-# Key features:
-Contextual-Cue Based Quizzes: Engaging quizzes generated from tagged photos, acting as 'signposts' along the memory 'road trip,' prompting users to recall specific details about people, places, and events.

-Scrollable Feed: A user-friendly, scrollable feed displaying photos, allowing for easy browsing and revisiting of cherished moments from the past.

-Content Uploading: Easy uploading of photos, allowing families to add new 'destinations' to their memory 'road trip.'

-Content Tagging: A simple and intuitive tagging system (People, Places, Events) to categorize photos and create rich contextual cues for memory retrieval, effectively mapping out the journey.
-# Challenges we ran into
-TAGGING PHOTOS :'(((

-Coming together on a shared vision.
-It took a while to get the idea from idea to design.

-# Accomplishments that we're proud of
-We successfully infiltrated Stetson East Dining Hall 😈

-Kaleb and Slava slept in an MIT frat house.
-That's kinda legendary. 💤🛌

-Seeing the TikTok-like scrollable feed come to life was amazing 📱
-# What we learned
-# Teamwork:
-Creating a detailed product brief together was essential.
-It provided a shared vision and roadmap for our project, ensuring effective collaboration throughout the development process.
-Our late-night brainstorming sessions, especially on Friday, were incredibly productive.
-We learned to leverage each team member's strengths, challenge assumptions constructively, and arrive at innovative solutions.
-# Technical:
-Using AI mockup tools like Bolt was a valuable experience.
-We discovered how quickly and easily we could translate our ideas into visual representations, facilitating design iterations and improving communication within the team."
-Working with our tech stack, while sometimes challenging due to rustiness in certain areas, reinforced our understanding of core web development principles and highlighted areas for future learning.
-# Impact:
-Tackling a real-world problem like supporting individuals with dementia gave our work a deeper purpose.
-It motivated us to consider the real-life impact of our design decisions and the potential to make a positive difference."
-The practice of constantly asking 'Why?' when developing features became ingrained in our process.
-This user-centric approach ensured that every element of Memora was designed with the needs of our target audience in mind.
-What's next for Memora
-# Features
-Family Account System: Connecting families through shared memories and collaborative caregiving.
-Photo Album Integration: Making it even easier to share and cherish life's precious moments.
-Notification System: Ensuring consistent engagement and maximizing the benefits of memory reinforcement.
-ML Algorithms for Personalized Photos: Tailoring the experience to individual needs and preferences for optimal memory support.
-Spaced Repetition Algorithm: Strengthening memories over time through personalized recall schedules.
-Progress Tracking: Providing valuable insights into memory recall progress, empowering both users and caregivers.
+Memora – An Alzheimer Remediation App

+🏆 HackBeanPot 2025 – 1st Place (“Leave No Trace – Social Impact / Sustainability”)

+Memories are worth holding on to.
+Memora helps families navigate dementia by turning treasured photos into engaging, memory‑strengthening games.

+🚀 Inspiration

+My great‑grandmother’s struggle with dementia showed us how fragile memories can be.
+When HackBeanPot announced a “Road Trip” theme, we imagined using technology to let users re‑visit the landmarks of their lives—one photo at a time.

+📱 What It Does

+Memora is a mobile app that acts like a personalized road map through a user’s past:

+Upload & Tag Photos — Add snapshots and tag People, Places, and Events.

+AI‑Generated Quizzes — Contextual cues prompt the user to recall names, locations, and stories.

+TikTok‑style Feed — An infinite scroll of memories keeps engagement fun and familiar.

+🛠 Tech Stack

+Layer

+Tech

+Front‑end

+React • Material UI • Framer Motion • Lucide React • React Draggable

+Back‑end

+Supabase (PostgreSQL + Storage)

+✨ Key Features

+Contextual‑Cue Quizzes – AI builds questions from tagged photos, acting as signposts on a memory road trip.

+Scrollable Feed – A smooth, thumb‑friendly timeline for effortless browsing.

+Intuitive Tagging – Drag‑and‑drop markers powered by React Image Marker.

+🏆 Accomplishments We’re Proud Of

+Built a working demo in < 36 hours.

+Shipped a pixel‑perfect, swipe‑able feed.

+(And yes) successfully infiltrated Stetson East Dining Hall 😈.

+🧩 Challenges

+Challenge

+Take‑away

+Photo Tagging UX

+Iterated 3 times before finding the right drag‑and‑drop flow

+Aligning a shared vision

+A detailed product brief became our single source of truth

+📚 What We Learned

+Teamwork

+Late‑night whiteboarding unlocked our best ideas.

+A shared “why” kept us user‑focused.

+Technical

+AI mockup tools like Bolt accelerated design iterations.

+Brushing up on React hooks & Supabase auth under time pressure.

+Impact

+Designing for real users with dementia pushed us to value clarity over flash.

+🗺 Roadmap / What’s Next

+Family Accounts – Collaborative caregiving & shared photo libraries.

+Photo‑Album Import – Seamless Google Photos / iCloud integration.

+Notification System – Gentle prompts for spaced‑repetition recall.

+ML‑Based Personalization – Curate photos by emotional relevance.

+Progress Tracking Dashboards – Insight for both users & caregivers.

+Made with ❤️ by Shrey · Aditya · Kaleb · Slava at HackBeanPot 2025.